IBM-Bluemix-Docs/voice-agent/managing_other.md

 You can configure your voice agent to use {{site.data.keyword.conversationshort}}, {{site.data.keyword.speechtotextshort}}, or {{site.data.keyword.speechtotextshort}} service instances that belong to workspaces in other {{site.data.keyword.Bluemix_short}} accounts.
 {: shortdesc}

 To connect your voice agent to other service instances, you can use either the user name and password credentials or an API key for your service instances.
+The user name and password are limited to 64 and 256 characters, respectively.
+The API key is limited to 64 characters.

 1. In the _Voice agents_ tab on the _Manage_ dashboard, select either **Create a new voice agent** or a voice agent that you want to edit.